edeltech/tensorflow-lite-on-aws-lambda/README.md

 ## Getting started

-I am on a MacBook Pro with OS X 10.15.5 and use [HomeBrew](https://brew.sh/) to install additional packages.
+I am on a MacBook Pro with OS X 11.6.1 and use [HomeBrew](https://brew.sh/) to install additional packages.
 If you are running Linux (or maybe Windows), you should be able to install the required dependencies using your usual package manager.

-Install Python 3.7.
+Install Python.

     $ brew install python